 At the end of each semester, the Registrar will compute the cumulative GPA for each student.
 The minimum cumulative GPA for Satisfactory Academic Progress (SAP) for an undergraduate student is a 2.0.
-The minimum cumulative GPA for Satisfactory Academic Progress (SAP) for a graduate student is a 3.0.

 Good Standing

 Unless provisionally admitted, a student will enter the university on Good Standing.
 A student will remain on Good Standing as long as the minimum GPA for satisfactory academic progress is met.